samuelgozlan/amplitude-dev-center/docs/data/destinations/azure-blob-storage.md

 4. Review the Event table and Merge IDs table schemas and click **Next**.
 5. In the *Set Up Credentials* section, enter the `tenantId`, `clientId`, and `clientSecret` from the service principal you created.
-6. After entering the credentials, fill out the Azure Blob Storage container details in the *Azure Blob Storage Container Details* section.
+6. Complete the Azure Blob Storage container details in the *Azure Blob Storage Container Details* section.
+Click **Next**.
 7. Click **Next**.
 Amplitude attempts a test upload to check that the entered credentials work.
 If the upload is successful, click **Finish** to complete the Azure Blob Storage destination configuration and activation.

-All future events/merged users are automatically sent to your Azure Blob Storage.
-Amplitude exports files to your Azure account every hour.
+When complete, Amplitude sends all future events/merged users to your Azure Blob Storage once per hour.

 ## Run a manual export

-You can backfill historical data to Azure Blob Storage by manually exporting data.
+Complete a manual export to backfill and send historical data to Azure Blob Storage.

-1. Go to the Azure Blob Storage export connection page created in the section above.
+1. Open the instance of the Azure Blob Storage destination you created above.
+Navigate to the Export Connection page.
 2. Go to **Backfills** tab.
-3. Select the desired date range.
+3. Select the date range to export.
 4. Click **Start Backfill**.

-If the backfill range overlaps with the range of previously exported data, Amplitude will de-duplicate overlapping data.
+If the backfill range overlaps with the range of previously exported data, Amplitude de-duplicates any overlapping data.

 **![screenshot of the export data modal](../../assets/images/integrations-gcs-export-manual-export.png)**